Sabrina2701/kpk_project/README.md

 - **M5 needs to show a real causal effect, not just correlation.**
-  `patch.py`: isolates a single layer's own marginal contribution (not the full accumulated state), since a full overwrite trivially recovers 100% by construction on single-token-difference pairs — see the module docstring.
+  `patch.py`: isolates a single layer's own marginal contribution (not the full accumulated state), since a full overwrite trivially recovers 100% by construction on single-token-difference pairs.